 - Called when application is started and initialization is complete, but before the application is placed in the background and drop privileges (see dropping privileges), if those operations are requested.

-- Called after the server has daemonized and dropped privileges.
+- Called after the server has daemonized and before privileges are dropped.

 - Called just before plugin is unloaded